 - No currency exchange controls and restrictions

-General Partnership Law, Companies Law, and Limited Liability Partnership Law determine the structure of the entity of the registrant.
+Further, General Partnership Law, Companies Law, and Limited Liability Partnership Law determine the structure of the entity of the registrant.
 The Registrar of Companies then issues a Commercial License and Certificate of Registration, Incorporation, or Continuation.

-The various areas of business in the DIFC are banking, private banking, investment banking, brokerage, capital markets, innovation license, insurance, reinsurance and captives, fund management, asset management, wealth management, private equity, corporate offices, professional service providers, Islamic finance, fintech, retail and convenience, cafes and restaurants and art galleries.
+Furthermore, The various areas of business in the DIFC are banking, private banking, investment banking, brokerage, capital markets, innovation license, insurance, reinsurance and captives, fund management, asset management, wealth management, private equity, corporate offices, professional service providers, Islamic finance, fintech, retail and convenience, cafes and restaurants and art galleries.

-1. Financial Business
+1. Financial Business:

 Most of the DIFC’s client portfolio is made up of regulated entities since they provide a fully-supported financial regulatory system.
 The businesses that are interested in setting up their base in DIFC are required to submit an application to the regulatory body of DIFC, the Dubai Financial Services Authority (DFSA).
-DFSA considers the capabilities and the suitability of the applicant, along with the category of license for which the application has been made.
+DFSA considers the capabilities as well as the suitability of the applicant, along with the category of license for which the application has been made.

 After the issuance of the In-Principal Approval, the applicant must do the following:

-– Ensure the registration or incorporation of the entity with the Dubai International Financial Centre Registrar of Companies
+- Ensure the registration or incorporation of the entity with the Dubai International Financial Centre Registrar of Companies.

-– Open a local bank account and provide the DFSA with proof of the capital remittance
+- Open a local bank account and provide the DFSA with proof of the capital remittance.

 - Provide evidence of the office space from which it will be conducting its financial activities.